-If your rent is $350 a week or less, the bond cannot be more than the equivalent of one month’s rent.
+In a short-term lease (five years or less), if your weekly rent is $350 or less, the bond cannot be more than the equivalent of one month’s rent.

-A landlord or estate agent may charge a bond that is more than one month’s rent if the:
+A landlord or estate agent may charge a bond that is more than one month’s rent if:

-- landlord or estate agent gets an order from the Victorian Civil and Administrative Tribunal (VCAT) setting out the amount of the bond.
+- the landlord or estate agent gets an order from the Victorian Civil and Administrative Tribunal (VCAT) setting out the amount of an increased bond.